zRustyz/fitness-web-app/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+If you would like to add additional excercises to the web app, please use the sugguestion page.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project